exarobibliologist/Inspiration-Pad-Pro-Parser/README.md

 ### Future Goals
+- Text options for upper, lower, and proper
 - Add new logic syntax to IPP for better and easier random scripts
   - Add multiple tables picks ! as modifiers
   - Add a/an English logic